onre/gcc/README.md

 You also need a copy of IRIX headers and libraries somewhere.
 We call that location `$IRIXROOT` from now on.

+The build will want to access a couple of specific .o files from
+$IRIXROOT/usr/lib32.
+I am a terrible person so I just symlinked
+$IRIXROOT/usr/lib32 to /usr/lib32 as Linux doesn't use it for anything.

 Then, get GNU binutils 2.17a source and build it to a prefix of your choice with these flags:
 ```
 ./configure --target=mips-sgi-irix6.5 --prefix=$BINUTILS_PREFIX --with-sysroot=$IRIXROOT --enable-werror=no